khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 87
+#### <ins>**Mocking**</ins>
+Mocking a contract essentially means creating a second version of that contract which behaves very similar to the original one, but in a way that can be easily controlled by the developer.
+The purpose of mocking is to isolate and focus on the code being tested and not on the behavior or state of external dependencies.
+In mocking, the dependencies are replaced by closely controlled replacements objects that simulate the behavior of the real ones.

 ### Day 86
 #### <ins>**Hybrid smart contracts**</ins>
 Hybrid smart contracts are the combination of offchain and onchain agreements.